Do I Need Flood Insurance?

 - What is your flood risk?
 You can check your flood risk for free, which shows your FEMA mapped flood zone.
 Even if you live in a low-to-moderate risk zone, you should still consider coverage, as 20% of all NFIP flood claims come from homes in these lower-risk zones.
 Flooding doesn't always come in the form of heavy rains, but can also happen when drainage systems fail, or water pipes burst near your property.

-- If your home does flood, could you afford the damage?
+- If your home does flood, can you afford the damage?
 One inch of water in the basement is $20,000 out of the front door.
 If this is not an easy check to write, I'd strongly consider flood insurance in a low-risk zone.
 In large catastrophes, the government may step in with aid, though there are no guarantees and the assistance can take months to receive, and often comes in the form of a loan that you have to pay back.

 The cost of your flood insurance is going to depend primarily on the risk zone of your property and the amount of coverage that you purchase.
 If you are buying through the National Flood Insurance Program, the maximum limits available on your building and personal belongings are $250,000 and $100,000, respectively.
 Here are some benchmark estimates: